 Forestry and Ag/Natural Resource Communication (dual major)

 2010-2016 Senior Program Manager, Rural Development Initiatives, Oregon.
-Mid-level leader for non-profit rural development organization.
+Program manager for non-profit rural development organization.
 Strategic and administrative oversight of innovative rural development programs, including budget development and tracking, donor relations, cultivating collaborations and partnerships, managing contracts, designing and delivering training and networking sessions, including webinars and other remote delivery.

-2007-present Adjunct faculty, Environmental Studies, Pacific University, Oregon Design and delivery of undergraduate Environmental Leadership courses and field studies course on culture and ecosystems.
+2007-2016 Adjunct faculty, Environmental Studies, Pacific University, Oregon Design and delivery of undergraduate Environmental Leadership courses and field studies course on culture and ecosystems in Hawai’i.

 1999-2005 Socio-Economic Research and Evaluation Specialist, Forest Research and Extension Partnership (FORREX), B.C., Canada.
-Served as lead Extension Specialist and Senior program manager for a provincial research and education institute focused on sustainable natural resource management and communities (e.g. community forestry, non-timber forest products, and Aboriginal engagement).
+Extension Specialist and Senior program manager for a provincial research and education institute focused on sustainable natural resource management and communities (e.g. community forestry, non-timber forest products, and Aboriginal engagement).
 Created and organized/chaired two province-wide conferences: Social Indicators of Sustainability and Natural Resource Communities in Transition.
-Served as internal evaluator responsible for assessing program impact and reporting to funders.
+Served as internal evaluator responsible for assessing program impact.

 1998-1999 Principal, Resource Extension and Development Partners Consulting, B.C., Canada.
 Consultant for community economic and social capacity-building and education.
 Initiated, developed curriculum, and co-taught three 60-hour ‘Master Woodland Manager’ classes for small-scale private forest land owners.
 Coordinated economic development and institutional capacity-building with Kwakwa’ka’wak First Nations.

 1996-1998 Director, Aboriginal Community Forestry Initiative, Musgamagw Tsawataineuk Tribal Council, Alert Bay, B.C., Canada.
-Facilitated forest-based economic development for 14 tribal nations on B.C. coast.
+Facilitated forest-based economic development for 14 tribal First Nations.
 Conducted needs assessments and feasibility studies related to local forest-based sustainable business opportunities.
-Negotiated joint business ventures and MOU between tribes and private and public forestry interests and agencies, developed funding proposals and coordinated training, internships, and business development.
-Served on provincial land use planning table representing tribes for the Central Coast Land and Resource Management Plan.
+Negotiated joint business ventures and MOUs between tribes and private and public forestry interests and agencies, developed funding proposals and coordinated training, internships, and business development.
+Served on provincial land use planning table representing First Nations for the Central Coast Land and Resource Management Plan.

 1995-1996 Coordinator, ‘Healthy Communities’ Program, Campbell River, B.C., Canada.
 Administered municipal program to assess and improve social conditions as a determinate of human health.
 Initiated community-based process of developing measurement indicators for the Official Community Plan.
 Facilitated public workshops and strategic planning of non-profit boards, designed and taught governance models to neighbourhood associations, chaired school/community committees, and served as advisor for municipal youth commission.